manbbo/Nomabe-iOS/README.md

   <img src="https://github.com/manbbo/Nomabe-iOS/blob/main/Prints/5.png?raw=true" width=250>
 </div>

-### About CoreML
+### About Gemini

-CoreML is a powerful framework by Apple designed to integrate machine learning models into Swift applications.
+Gemini is a powerful framework designed to integrate machine learning models into Swift applications.
 It provides developers with tools to leverage machine learning capabilities directly on devices, enhancing app functionality with intelligent features.

-By incorporating CoreML into your Swift application, you can harness its capabilities for tasks such as image analysis, natural language processing, and more¹.
-For detailed instructions on integrating and using CoreML in your Swift project, refer to the official [CoreML documentation].
+By incorporating Gemini into your Swift application, you can harness its capabilities for tasks such as image analysis, natural language processing, and more.
+For detailed instructions on integrating and using Gemini in your Swift project, refer to the official [Gemini documentation].

 ## Getting Started